Sometimes called lip reading, but read on!

 Learn

 This is a Vancouver Community College course taught by Lisa Dillon Edgett.
 In the past Lisa taught this course at the West Vancouver Seniors Activity Centre and at the Silver Harbour Senior Centre.
 It was very popular and there were plans to increase the number of classes.
 This course switched successfully to an on-line version in March 2020 due to the Covid-19 pandemic.
-It is now called Living Successfully with Hearing Loss and will continue on-line until further notice.
+It is now called Living Successfully with Hearing Loss and will continue on-line.
+However, an In-Person session has been added!
 The format of the course has changed.
 The majority of the course content will be shared on a course website in weekly installments and a weekly Zoom call is scheduled to discuss, review, and practice the information.
 These calls usually last about 60 to 90 minutes.
 The course runs for 12 weeks.
 The classes have a maximum size of 8 so early registration is important.

-Spring courses are currently in session with VCC is offering three on-line Level 1 and two on-line Level 2 courses.
+Fall courses are currently in session with VCC is offering two on-line Level 1 and two on-line Level 2 courses.
 These courses focus on effective communication and address the knowledge, skills, and strategies that help to manage hearing loss and its challenges.
 Read the testimonials below for feedback from students.
 A common refrain from students is “I wish I hadn’t waited so long to do this.”

 Level 1 (2 options) Zoom sessions